TheBluestOfDudes/Professional-Programming/vegard.md

         return send;
     }
 ```
 Its several reason i think this code is bad in general.
 This code will be refactored in the future.
 The first i want to say that i dont need to have two sql statements here but combined them to one sql stament and use an inner join to check get the same result.
 In the teory i could half the code in this function.
 In this code we will loop through all the codes and do a lot of database calls that is not neccessary, that will both eat resources and performance to fix this i would use the inner join and we would only need to run one sql query to the database to get the same information.
 This way would been way better because going when the api gets bigger the reduced datbase calls can make other request go faster.
 In general if this was going out to be deployed on any school the e.printstacktrace should be deleted and changed to a java logging class.
-With this logging class we can restrict what messages that are getting sendt or not to the console.
+With this logging class we can restrict what messages that are getting sendt to the console.
+Instead of having the 1 and 2 in setString and setInt, we could refactor the code to give us an constant instead like ROW1, so when someone that have never seen this type of code can better understand this function.

 # __Refactored code__
 ## Before